Updated on August, 18, 2025

-On top of its fantastic ski and snow activities, authentic Japanese food is also the best way to relish the winter holiday in Niseko.
+Visitors from around the globe travel to this winter wonderland–particularly from November to March–to experience some of the best ski pistes in the world.
 Whether you’re looking to fuel up for your next ski session or cap off an adventure-filled day, there’s nothing better than a filling meal to get you going.
 You’ll never run out of delectable meals to try in Niseko.

 Taste the Authentic Japanese Warmth in these Culinary Delights

-Every restaurant in Niseko, from local izakayas to Michelin-star establishments, takes advantage of the abundance of fresh ingredients and local produce from the Hokkaido region, ensuring each dish’s excellent quality and flavor.
 If you’re planning to visit this winter, you don’t have to worry about the icy climate because Niseko is home to several restaurants that will delight your taste buds and keep you warm and cozy at the same time.
 Check out this list of the best dishes to keep you warm and satiated during your visit to Niseko.

 1. Nabe